Who Shot the Sheriff

 $39.99

-Who Shot the Sheriff is a Wild West murder mystery game for 12 to 15 guests and a host.
+Who Shot the Sheriff is a downloadable Wild West murder mystery game for 12 to 15 guests and a host.
 Set in an 1869 ghost town, the Sheriff of Buzzard Creek has been found dead in the stables of the Gold Nugget Saloon.
 Written by Tara Laben.
 Recommended for ages 12+.

 Who Shot the Sheriff is a murder mystery game for 12 to 15 guests and a host.
 It is set in a ghost town in the Old West, in 1869.
 Download the free introductory pdf file.